Robust feedback control of collisional plasma dynamics in presence of uncertainties

-and $ N_b $ denotes the number of cells $ \mathcal{C}_j \in \Omega_b $, with $ \Omega_b = [0, 0.234] \cup [1.476, 1.5] $.
-This choice corresponds to a region near the $ y $-boundaries with width equal to one cell size $ \Delta_y $.
 We begin by considering the uncontrolled case, setting $ B(t, \xx) = 1.5 $.
 Figures~\ref{fig:sod2D_B15_nu0}--\ref{fig:sod2D_B15_nu10}--\ref{fig:sod2D_B15_nu1000} illustrate the system dynamics under three different collisional regimes: $ \nu = 0 $, $ \nu = 10 $, and $ \nu = 1000 $.
 In each figure, the first row displays snapshots of the mean density at times $ t = 0.5 $, $ t = 0.75 $, and $ t = 1 $.
 Superimposed in white are the mean trajectories of four randomly selected particles up to time $ t $, with their initial mean positions highlighted in red.
 The second row shows slices of the mean density function at $ x = 0.75 $, taken at the same time instants, with the associated standard deviation represented as a shaded area.
 Initially, particles move toward the upper and lower boundaries of the domain, where they are reflected due to the imposed boundary conditions.
 As the collisional frequency $ \nu $ increases, the diffusion of particles across the domain is progressively reduced.